lyatiss/tcp_probe_plus/README.md

 	- purge_in_progress: Number of ACK packets skipped by this module because flow purging was in progress (NOTE: this requires locking the flow table).
 	- ring_full: Number of ACK packets dropped because of a slow reader (NOTE: User space process reading `/proc/net/tcpprobe`)
 - conn_drop
-	- maxlfow_reached: New flow was skipped because maximum number of flows (2 million by default) has reached.
+	- maxlfow_reached: New flow was skipped because maximum number of flows (2 million by default) has already been reached.
-	- memory_alloc_failed: New flow was skipped because module was unable to allocate memory for new flow entry.
+	- memory_alloc_failed: New flow was skipped because module was unable to allocate memory for the new flow entry.
 - err
 	- multiple_reader: Module detected multiple readers while writing to `/proc/net/tcpprobe`.
 Note that multiple readers are not supported.
 Each reader will see only part of the flow.
 	- copy_failed: Unable to copy the data to the user-space.